edavis/org-opml/README.md

-`ox-opml.el` export to OPML from Org mode.
+`ox-opml.el` exports to OPML from Org mode.

 For example, <a
 href="http://files.davising.com/2014/03/01/nba.org">here</a> is an Org